diddi-/flode/README.md

 **Route**

-A Route connects a Path with an Endpoint.
+A Route connects a Path, HTTP method and Endpoint.
 It is what allows the routing middleware to know where to send the request.
-It is neither a Path nor an Endpoint, it's a combination of the two.
+The Route is a combination of Path, HTTP method and the endpoint.

 **Path**